p3t3rtm/rapture2028/README.md

 ### An attempt is made to sort the prophecies in chronological order, based on the most likely sequence of events.
 All of the following will take place within the next 7-8 years from the time of this writing.
 - Ukraine rising up.
 (Not sure what that means.)
 - Trump doing a peace deal with Israel and Saudi Arabia enabling the construction of the third temple.
 The third temple is built.
 - USA Trade Wars.
-- Major shortages of medical supplies.
+Major shortages of medical supplies as a result.
 Not enough medical supplies to do surgery.
-- Rioting, looting in the cities.
+Eventually leads to empty shelves and rioting, looting in the streets, in the cities.
 - Major attacks on US soil.
 Terrorism of immense magnitude.
 - Global economy crash of a lifetime.
 People lining up for food for miles.
 - Everything money-related turns digital/crypto.
 The future 5-pillars of crypto are: BTC, XRP, ETH, SOL, DOGE.
 New regulations causing meme coins to fall like stars.